This chapter discusses about how to create a new database in your PostgreSQL. PostgreSQL provides two ways of creating a new database −

 Force createdb to prompt for a password before connecting to a database.

 Open the command prompt and go to the directory where PostgreSQL is installed.
 Go to the bin directory and execute the following command to create a database.

-createdb -h localhost -p 5432 -U postgress testdb password ******
+createdb -h localhost -p 5432 -U postgres testdb password ******

-Above command will prompt you for password of the PostgreSQL admin user which is postgres by default so provide password and proceed to create your new dataabse.
+The above given command will prompt you for password of the PostgreSQL admin user, which is postgres, by default.
+Hence, provide a password and proceed to create your new database

 postgres-# \l List of databases Name | Owner | Encoding | Collate | Ctype | Access privileges -----------+----------+----------+---------+-------+----------------------- postgres | postgres | UTF8 | C | C | template0 | postgres | UTF8 | C | C | =c/postgres + | | | | | postgres=CTc/postgres template1 | postgres | UTF8 | C | C | =c/postgres + | | | | | postgres=CTc/postgres testdb | postgres | UTF8 | C | C | (4 rows) postgres-#